Generation O!: Plot

 Generation O! focuses on the character of Molly O, an 8-year-old rock star and the lead singer of the band "Generation O!" along with bassist Nub (an older British musician), guitarist Eddie (Molly's cousin), drummer Yo-Yo (a kangaroo), and manager Colonel Bob.
 Molly also spends time with her best friend Chadd, and tries to avoid her pesky brother Buzz.

 Music

-Each episode of Generation O! featured an original song performed by alternative rock band Letters to Cleo.
+Each episode of Generation O! featured an original song performed by alternative rock band Letters to Cleo, for a total of 13 songs.
+There was also an extra song used specifically for promotion of the show.
 While these songs were written by the show's writers, Letters to Cleo did write the show's opening theme.
+In total, 15 songs were performed by the group.